JRPerrenoud/free-genai-bootcamp-2025/genai-architecting/Readme.md

 Customer is a secondary language learning high school located in Utah and will support 250-400 active students in total, but not all at the same time.
 The language they are focused on is Spanish

 ## Assumptions
-Open-source LLMs should be powerful enough to run on their HW.
+Their HW should be powerful enough to run these Open-source LLMs

 Budget allocated to purchase copyrighted materiel **should** be enough